alecrimi/SEIR_COV19/README.md

 Here is the effect of the lockdown in terms of recovery of the epidemic, I am using the SIR/SIER implementation of Matt Ravenhall & Yran Jing.
 Before <a href="https://en.wikipedia.org/wiki/2020_Hubei_lockdowns"> curfew policy implementations </a>, and after.
 There is a t least a difference of 100 days more of epidemics regardless of the r0.
 Future works, cost effetive analysis on the curfew (opportunity cost and productivity loss) VS no-curfew (productivity loss due to illness and financial healthcare burden).
+The model does not take into account the weakening of the virus with the coming Spring/Summer.

 ![alt text](https://github.com/alecrimi/SEIR_COV19/blob/master/before.png)
 ![alt text](https://github.com/alecrimi/SEIR_COV19/blob/master/after.png)